jdsandifer/AutoLISP/README.md

 details, and a bill of materials.)

-Personal Improvement and Initiative
+-Personal Improvement and Initiative-

-As part of this project, I learned AutoLISP from scratch - never having even seen LISP before.
+As part of this project, I learned AutoLISP from scratch - never having seen LISP before.
 Over the course of two months working about 3 hours per week - so as not to interfere with my daily duties - I learned the language, developed the initial programs in this repository, and demoed them for other